ta543/ta543/README.md

 # Sales Feature with Trial Key Codes

 ## Objective
-The sales feature is designed to allow salespeople within the organization to experience the product through a trial period activated using unique key codes.
-These codes are manually assigned by admins specifically to salespeople, who will use them to activate their own trial periods.
+The sales feature is designed to allow sales people within the organization to experience the product through a trial period activated using unique key codes.
+These codes are manually assigned by admins specifically to sales people, who will use them to activate their own trial periods.
 This system uses a combination of email addresses and device fingerprints to prevent multiple trial activations from the same device or user.
 The registration and activation process is limited to desktop computers to ensure controlled and secure access.

 ## System Components and Their Roles

 ### 1. Angular Frontend
-The Angular frontend serves as the primary interface for both admins and salespeople.
+The Angular frontend serves as the primary interface for both admins and sales people.

 **Salesperson Interface for Trial Activation:**
-- Salespeople can enter their email and the key code they have received from the admin in the trial activation form.
+- sales people can enter their email and the key code they have received from the admin in the trial activation form.
 - The frontend generates a unique device fingerprint using the FingerprintJS library to uniquely identify the salesperson’s device.
 - This information, including the email, key code, and device fingerprint, is then sent to the backend for validation and activation of the trial.

 **Admin Interface for Key Code Management:**
 - Admins use this interface to generate and manage key codes.
 - Admins can specify details such as the trial duration and relevant metadata.
-- Admins can view the status of all generated key codes and assign these codes to salespeople.
+- Admins can view the status of all generated key codes and assign these codes to sales people.

 **Connecting to Backend Services:**
 - The frontend communicates with backend services through an API Gateway.